Preparing for preschool

-Dress your child in comfortable, practical clothes that are safe and easy for them to manage on their own, including sensible shoes for playing and climbing.
+Dress your child in comfortable, practical clothes that are safe and easy for them to manage on their own, including shoes they can play and climb in.

-While teachers try to avoid children staining their clothes, paint and dirt are all part of having fun and learning.
+While educators try to avoid children staining their clothes, paint and dirt are all part of having fun and learning!

 Children will be expected to wear a hat to play outdoors.
-Encourage your child to get used to wearing a hat when they are outside
+SunSmart recommends children wear a broad-brim, bucket or legionnaire hat that shades the face, neck, eyes and ears.
+Encourage your child to get used to wearing a hat when they are outside.

-- Preschool enrolment - a guide to enrolling in a NSW Department of Education preschool, including the application process and enrolment interviews.
+- NSW Department of Education preschool enrolment - a guide to enrolling in a NSW Department of Education preschool, including the application process and enrolment interviews.

 - Starting early childhood education - tips and resources to help you and your family get ready for early childhood education.

-- Translated school information - Department of Education information is available in many languages.
+- Translated school information - Department of Education inform/content/main-education/en/home/schooling/parents-and-carers/inclusive-learning-support1.htmlation is available in many languages.

 Other useful websites

-- Aboriginal Education Consultative Group - a non-profit Aboriginal organisation that provides advice on all matters relevant to education and training with the mandate that this advice represents the Aboriginal community viewpoint.
+- Aboriginal Education Consultative Group - a non-profit Aboriginal organisation that provides advice on all matters relevant to education and training.

 - Early childhood Australia – a voice for young children.